Hello! In this video tutorial, we will learn how to cite books and eBooks using the Chicago Notes & Bibliography style, 18th edition.

 sfcollege.edu/library

 Hello!
-In this video tutorial, we will learn how to cite videos using the Chicago Notes and Bibliography style.
+In this video tutorial, we will learn how to cite videos using the Chicago Notes and Bibliography style, 18th edition.

-Within notes and bibliography, you will format the citation differently depending on whether the citation is going in a bibliography at the end of your paper or if it is a footnote or endnote.
+Sources are formatted differently depending on whether it is going in the bibliography at the end of your paper or if it is a footnote.
 Bibliographies can include all sources you consulted in researching your paper, while notes are directly related to the information you are referring to within your text.
-In this tutorial, the bibliography example will be given first, and then the note example.
+In this tutorial, the bibliography example is provided first, followed by the note example.

-The examples in this tutorial include a DVD, a streaming video, and an online video, such as YouTube videos.
+The examples in this tutorial include a film, videos from Films on Demand, and an online video, such as YouTube videos.

 List the director's name in reverse order, followed by a comma, and then the abbreviation dir., which stands for director.